lakshita-03/TransactIQ/index.md

 - **Correlation Analysis** – Strong positive correlation between the number of live banks, transaction count, and transaction value, indicating that wider bank integration  directly boosts UPI adoption.

 ## _Exploring UPI, Card, and Cash Payment Trends_
-The dataset for this section has been extracted from the **Reserve Bank of India’s (RBI) Database on Indian Economy (DBIE)** under the **Payment and Settlement Systems section** [Website](https://bit.ly/45Pf2iU).
-It provides monthly and yearly statistics on transaction volumes and values across various payment modes, including UPI, Card, and Cash, covering the period from November 2019 to June 2025.
-Data cleaning and preparation were carried out in **Power Query**, which ensured both efficiency and simplicity in managing the dataset.
+The dataset for this section has been extracted from the **Reserve Bank of India’s (RBI) Database on Indian Economy (DBIE)** under the **Payment and Settlement Systems section** [Website](https://data.rbi.org.in/BOE/OpenDocument/2409211437/OpenDocument/opendoc/openDocument.jsp?logonSuccessful=true&shareId=3).It provides monthly and yearly statistics on transaction volumes and values across various payment modes, including UPI, Card, and Cash, covering the period from November 2019 to June 2025.
+Data cleaning and preparation were carried out using **Power Query**, ensuring both efficiency and simplicity in managing the dataset.

 ## **Dataset Overview**
 - UPI Transactions-Volume(Lakh)- Total count of UPI transactions